Sex Offence Register Amendments

 The Act makes it mandatory for adults who are convicted of committing a sexual offence toward children to be included in the Register.
 Young offenders and adults who commit offences toward other adults are not automatically included.
 However, it is at the court’s discretion for these offenders to be made to abide by reporting obligations if they pose a serious risk to the safety of the community.

-These restrictions are very onerous, but are maintained in order to reduce sexual offences, especially serious sexual offences and offences against children.
-Recently, the government has accepted the Sex Offenders Registration Amendment Act 2014, which has made multiple amendments to the 2004 Act.
-The amendments have not relaxed the laws, but have tightened them, making certain reporting obligations and residency issues even more restrictive on sex offenders.
+These restrictions were already very onerous, but more recently, the government has passed the Sex Offenders Registration Amendment Act 2014, which has made multiple amendments to the 2004 Act.
+The amendments have tightened the restrictions to the point of strangulation in some cases, making certain reporting obligations and residency issues even more restrictive on sex offenders.

 The amendments were recommended by the Victorian Law Reform Commission (VLRC) after a Victoria Ombudsman report highlighted concerns with the contact between sexual offenders and children.
 The report found that there was a failure to inform new spouses or partners of a sexual offence history.
 This meant that sexual offenders were able to live with a new spouse or partner, and any existing children, without the spouse or partner’s knowledge that the offender had a sexual offence history.